tenoob/CNN_project/README.md

 params in dvc are taken from entity for each dataclass

 # DagsHub

+DAGsHub is similar to GitHub which assists data scientists and machine learning engineers in sharing the data, models, experiments, and code.
+It allows you and your team to easily share, review, and reuse your work, providing a GitHub experience for machine learning.

 *it comes with experiments, mlflow integration, machine learning pipeline visualization, performance metrics comparison, and visualizations.*